 In 1962, Bernadette married Herman Brendel and Herman built the house (now called Herman's House) at the top of the hill for his new bride.
 Joe continued to live with his oldest daughter Marie, until his death on January 17, 1966, at age 80.

 Bernadette, born in 1924, was Marie's only sister.
 She was married in 1962 to Herman Brendel, but she didn't move far.
-Herman and Bernadette bought some of the property from Bernadette's father and Herman built their house by Hwy 63.(Now called Herman's House.)
-Bernadette loved flowers and many native plants and bushes that she planted still surround Herman's House.
+Herman and Bernadette bought some of the property from Bernadette's father and Herman built their house by Hwy 63.
+(Now called Herman's House.)
+Bernadette loved flowers, and many of the native plants and bushes that she planted still surround Herman's House.
 She and Herman never had any children, but Bernadette kept goats and treated them royally.
-She and Herman gardened and Bernadette was a housekeeper.
+She and Herman gardened, and Bernadette was a housekeeper.
 Bernadette passed away on December 29, 2012, leaving Herman a widower.

 One of the stories told about Herman was that he could not decide which of the Koester sisters he wanted to marry and went to the priest to ask if he could marry both of them.
 After being told no, that he had to choose, he married Bernadette.